Grandalfwise/LunaExplorer/README.md

 - Inspired by Microsoft’s Windows XP Luna Theme
 - Built with ❤️ in Python
 - Created by Grandalfwise, 2025
-- README made by ChatGPT
+- README made by ChatGPT and edited by Grandalfwise
 ---